solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     https://<yourdatalake storage account name>.dfs.core.windows.net/wwi/factsale-parquet/2012/Q1/*/*
     ```

-    > Note: Replace 'yourdatalakestorageaccountname' with the **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
+    > Note: Replace 'yourdatalakestorageaccountname' with the **Storage Account Name** provided in the environment details section on the Lab Environment tab on the right.

 12. Select `Run` to re-run the script.
 You should see a result of `2991716`, which is the number of records contained in all the Parquet files within the `factsale-parquet/2012/Q1` directory.